TPapiernik/Module_19_Challenge/README.md

 	3. Changed the activation function for Hidden Layers 2 and 3 to "sigmoid"
 	4. Reincorporated `NAME` as a feature input for the model.
 To reduce the number of inputs, only 'NAMES' appearing 5 or more times were considered.
 Names appearing less than 5 times were categorized as 'Other'.

 ## Summary

+Prior to optimization, the model correctly predicted good use of funds roughly 70% of the time.
+Following optimization, model accuracy was boosted to nearly 80%.

-Recommendation for how a different model could solve this classification problem.
+A different model that could be used to solve this classification problem is a Random Forest, which are good in cases of classification.

 -- END --